JensNordenbro/Acto-R/README.md

 Later create an Actor that services the calls to the interface methods:

         ITest testActorProxy = ActorFactory.Create<ITest, Test>(() => new Test(), ActorAffinity.LongRunningThread);

+All calls on testActorProxy will be serviced in order, by the same actor, respecting the ActorAffinity-rules stated during construction.

 ### Howto manage lambdas by an actor